 The analysis identifies issues within the individual sectors, as well as identifying issues when they come together in the same marine space and the opportunities for both sectors stemming from the implementation of MSP based on interviews with agencies from both sectors.

 Issue-specific analysis and recommendations from the case study are aimed at supporting marine planners in the implementation of MSP and the effective, coherent planning of both sectors across the Celtic Seas.

 Lead Partner: Marine Institute

 Many policy documents on MSP refer to ‘cumulative impacts or effects’ in some way.
+The objective of Case study #2 is to establish how cumulative effect assessment methodology can be incorporated into the MSP process.
 Assessing such impacts is usually beyond the capacity of one organisation, however, SIMCelt provides a significant opportunity to join forces to provide that capacity.
-The case study will focus on a select few environmental parameters and one sector in the relatively busy Irish Sea, and will build upon and link with existing initiatives, e.g. OSPAR assessment, DEFRA-led CEA working group.
+The case study will build upon and link with existing initiatives, e.g. OSPAR assessment, DEFRA-led CEA working group.